 Archive - News Article

 The Big Spring Police Department reported the following activity between 7 a.m.
-Thursday and 7 a.m. today:
+Wednesday and 7 a.m. today:

 The Big Spring Police Department reported the following activity between 7 a.m.
 Tuesday and 7 a.m. today:

-The Big Spring Police Department reported the following activity between 7 a.m.
-Monday and 7 a.m. today:
+The Big Spring Police Department reported the following activity between 9 a.m.
+Saturday and 7 a.m. today:

 â€˘ JEREMY JOHN MILLER, 34, of 1425 E. Sixth St. Apt.
 2, was arrested Friday on two warrants from other agencies and a charge of operating motor vehicle with wrong registration.

 â€˘ JOHN MICHAEL WILKINSON, 26, of 2304 E. FM 700, was arrested Friday on two warrants from other agencies.

 â€˘ DAVID C. GANDARA, 33, of 805 W. Seventh St., was arrested Friday on a charge of public intoxication.